This post may contain affiliate links. Please read our disclaimer for more info.

 As you can see, I’ve come a long way from my broken salt shaker days.
 While it’s still a work in progress because truth be told, certain types of things still bother me (but I’m working on it), I live my day to day out much happier than before.
 Happier than I ever could have imagined.

-Let’s break it down so you can see how I went from full out panic mode over a 5-second interaction to total zen mode over a major life adjusting thing like a car accident.
+Let’s break it down so you can see how I went from full out panic mode over a 5-second interaction to a total zen mode over a major life adjusting thing like a car accident.

 Looking at the above work story as a whole, you can see that the part of the interaction that ruined my day was probably less than 5 seconds in total.
 It wasn’t my fault that I didn’t know I was supposed to send them directly to a manager, and looking back, there definitely wasn’t anything I could have done differently.